Tent on top of a mountain in Colorado

 Best Backpacking Gear: Personally Tested

 A lot of the recommended backpacking gear is going to come from my point of view.
 I will do my best to include all types of gear, but I want to focus on gear that I have personally tested and why I recommend it.
-A lot of the gear that I will be covering is meant for ultralight backpacking and why splurging on gear is sometimes worth it.
-I will cover both topics towards the bottom of the post.

 Best backpacking gear while hiking in Washington snow